Denis Marshall (politician)

 Denis William Anson Marshall QSO (born 23 September 1943) is a former New Zealand politician.
-He was an MP from 1984 to 1999, representing the National Party, and a Government Minister until 1996.
-His Ministerial career ended when he resigned about six months after the release of the Commission of Inquiry report into the Cave Creek Disaster, and a year after the accident itself in which 14 people died and a further four were seriously injured, and during which time he was Minister of Conservation.
+He was an MP from 1984 to 1999, representing the National Party, and a government minister until 1996.
+His ministerial career ended when he resigned about six months after the release of the Commission of Inquiry report into the Cave Creek Disaster, and a year after the accident itself, in which 14 people died and a further four were seriously injured, and during which time he was minister of conservation.
 He had been under pressure to resign since the report's release.

 Early life

-Born in Marton on 23 September 1943, Marshall was educated at Norwood School, Gisborne, Hereworth School, Havelock North, Christ's College, Christchurch and Lincoln College as part of the Kellogg New Zealand Rural Leadership Programme and was a Nuffield Farming Scholar to the United Kingdom 1983.
+Born in Marton on 23 September 1943, Marshall was educated at Norwood School, Gisborne, Hereworth School, Havelock North, Christ's College, Christchurch and Lincoln College as part of the Kellogg New Zealand Rural Leadership Programme, and he was a Nuffield Farming Scholar to the United Kingdom in 1983.

 In 1965, he married Mary Annette Kilmister, and the couple went on to have three children.

 Member of Parliament

 Marshall was a member of the New Zealand House of Representatives from 1984 to 1999.
 Having joined the National Party in the 1970s, he was first elected to Parliament for Rangitikei in the 1984 election, defeating Social Credit Party leader Bruce Beetham.
-He held the seat against Beetham in the 1987 election, and retained it until his retirement at the 1999 election.
+He held the seat against Beetham in the 1987 election and retained it until his retirement at the 1999 election.

 Cabinet minister

-Marshall served in a number of Ministerial roles, beginning in 1993 and ending in 1996.
+Marshall served in a number of ministerial roles, beginning in 1993 and ending in 1996.
 He was Minister of Lands, Valuation, Department of Survey Land & Information from 1993 to 1996, and Minister of Forestry in 1996.
 Other notable positions between 1997 and 1999 include Chairman of the Parliamentary Select Committee on Transport and Environment Committee, Chairman of Special Select Committee on Dairy Industry Restructuring, and Producer Boarder Reform.